 Member, Los Angeles County Bar Association

-Past Chair, Executive Committee of the Environmental Section of the Los Angeles County Bar
+Past Chair, Los Angeles County Bar Environmental Section Executive Committee

 - Carson Harbor Village, Ltd. v.
 Unocal Corporation, 287 F. Supp.2d 1118 (C.D.Cal.
 2003); Carson Harbor Village, Ltd. v.
 Unocal Corporation, 270 F.3d 863 (9th Cir.
 2001), cert. denied, Carson Harbor Village, Ltd. v.
 Braley, 535 U.S. 971 (2002) [prior opinions published at 227 F.3d 1196 (9th Cir.
 2000) and 990 F.Supp.
 1188 (C.D.
 Cal.
 1997)] - leading case on passive migration before an en banc panel of the Ninth Circuit Court of Appeals in an action alleging environmental contamination resulting from the discharges of storm water.